chloealbright/DevHiveMind/Library/Frontend/Redux/Multiple reducers/createStore.md

   - stateStore
 author:
   - jacgit18
-Comments: This documentation is a code snippet showing
+Comments: This documentation is a code snippet showing how to create a store with root reducers and applying middleware.
 Status: Done
 Started:
 EditDate: 2024-02-08